Chas' Crazy Creations

 Add Print

 If you ever saw an image and thought to yourself, ‘that would look great on a piece of clothing,’ why not make it happen?
-With a heat press machine, you can spend hours adding prints to old clothing.
+With a heat press machine, you can spend hours adding prints to old clothing like old t-shirts.
 At first, try using clothes you’re not so keen on to ensure you don’t ruin a piece of clothing you adore.
 Gaining heat pressing experience first essential.
 Then you can move onto printing on pieces you like.
 Applying this method to your clothing can help you overhaul your wardrobe and add some much-needed and wanted personality.

 Dye It